yyle88/formatgo/README.md

 ## Support

-Welcome to contribute to this project by submitting pull requests or reporting issues.
+Welcome to contribute to this project by submitting pull requests and reporting issues.

-If you find this package helpful, give it a star on GitHub!
+If you find this package valuable, give me some stars on GitHub!
+Thank you!!!

 **Thank you for your support!**